plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/Branches.md

 **Branches** are a pile of faceup cards.
 Each Player has their own Branch.

 A Player can look through the cards in their Branches, but they cannot change the order of the cards in their Branches.

+*Note: Some players may find similarities between Branches and the Discard used in other games.*